What is this Substack about?

 Why are you doing this?

-One of my quiet pasttimes is to read short poems in Classical Chinese.
+One of my quiet pastimes is to read short poems in Classical Chinese.
 (Is Classical Chinese ancient?
 Is it different from Modern Mandarin?
 Yes and no, to both questions!)
 It is often a soothing, reassuring, reawakening, and chastening experience.
 I want to share this experience with you.
 While there are already good English translations out there, I would like to focus more on creating a personal space between you and I, where we can read medieval Chinese poems together by small bits.

 Who’s behind this?